iagoslc/ZipfsLaw_Quadrilatero_Ferrifero/README.md

      'deposits of the Quadrilátero Ferrífero.
 Table 3' ) test_distributions(new_reserves)
 display(Latex('$x_{min} = %i $' % int(results.xmin)))
-print('Figure 4 and 5: Left (Figure 4) - Kolmogorov-Smirnov’s distance for the known deposits of Quadrilátero Ferrífero. '
+print('Figure 4 and 5: Left (Figure 4) - Kolmogorov-Smirnov’s distance for the known deposits of '
-'The minimum of the function (dashed vertical blue line) stands at rank 8 (or x_min=35.08).
-Right (Figure 5a)- ' 'Kolmogorov-Smirnov’s distance for the known deposits aggregated with Zipf’s estimated deposits until ' 'a) the smallest deposit (Itabira; 0.71 t)')
+      ' Quadrilátero Ferrífero.
+The minimum of the function (dashed vertical blue line) stands at rank 8 (or x_min=35.08).
+Right (Figure 5a)- ' 'Kolmogorov-Smirnov’s distance for the known deposits aggregated with Zipf’s estimated ' 'deposits until a) the smallest deposit (Itabira; 0.71 t)')

-print('\n\nObservation -  Figure 5b to 0.01 t takes a couple hours to run, therefore we decide not to include in this notebook, '
+print('\n\nObservation -  Figure 5b to 0.01 t takes a couple hours to run, therefore we decide not '
-'however if you would like to run change the value of variable ct in this cell to 0.01.)')
+	  'to include in this notebook, however if you would like to run change the value of variable ct in this cell to 0.01.)')
 ```

-    Comparison between the power-law and alternative distributions for the gold deposits of the Quadrilátero Ferrífero.
+    Comparison between the power-law and alternative distributions for the gold deposits of
-	Table 3
+	the Quadrilátero Ferrífero.

+	**Table 3**

     Exponential (R) = 389.48  p = 0.00